Error-Makes-Clever/Course-Recommendation-System/README.md

 ## 🚀 How It Works

+1. **User Identification**

-1. **User selects or enters their ID**
+   * A user either selects **“New”** or enters their **existing User ID** via the Streamlit sidebar.
+   * For **new users**, selected completed courses are pushed to the `Ratings` table in Supabase.

-2. **Model training**:
+2. **Model Training Phase**

-   - Streamlit triggers model training via backend logic
+   * Streamlit triggers the selected model training using backend logic.
+   * During training:

+     * The UI displays **live runtime updates** (⏱️ in minutes and seconds).
+     * For embedding-based models, custom user/item features are learned using neural layers.
+   * Once training is complete:

-   - Models saved in Supabase bucket as `.xz` compressed pickle files
+     * The trained model (e.g., RandomForest, KMeans, NCF) is serialized and saved as a `.xz` compressed pickle file.
+     * The model file is uploaded or updated in the **Supabase Storage bucket**.
+     * A record is added to the `User_Model_Map` table to track which model was trained by that user.

+3. **Retraining Logic**

+   * If an **existing user** adds more completed courses:

+     * New course ratings are inserted into `Ratings`.
+     * All previous models for that user are **deleted from `User_Model_Map`** to ensure retraining on fresh data.

-3. **Prediction phase**:
+4. **Prediction Phase**

-   - Trained models are loaded from storage
+   * When a trained model is selected:

+     * It is fetched from Supabase Storage.
+     * The model uses current ratings and embeddings to generate personalized course recommendations.
-   - Personalized recommendations generated and displayed with confidence scores
+     * Results are displayed in a ranked list, optionally with confidence scores or similarity percentages.

 ---